Italy Global Business Entities Guide Italy Joint Stock Company - Società per Azioni

 How are shares issued? (including information on payment obligations, registration requirements)

-Subject to the articles of association, the issuance of shares must be resolved by the extraordinary Shareholders’ Meeting of the company, to be held in front of an Italian notary public, which shareholders’ resolution shall then be filed with the Companies’ Registry.
-For any share issued, it is also required to proceed with the registration in the shareholders’ register.
+Subject to the Articles of Association, the issuance of shares must be approved by an extraordinary resolution of the shareholders at a Shareholders’ Meeting, to be held in front of an Italian notary public, which shareholders' resolution shall then be filed with the Companies' Registry.
+For any share issued, registration in the shareholders' register is also required.

 Further information on equity contributions, e.g., non-cash payments on shares, (share premium) contributions without issuances of shares, can partially paid shares/ownership interests be permitted and what are the restrictions on them?

-According to Italian Civil Code, the shares can also be issued by means of contributions in kind (consisting of property in kind or assignment of receivables), to be conferred upon incorporation of the company or upon increase of the corporate capital.
-Such contributions are subject to a specific procedure, since the contributors shall submit a sworn report of an expert designated by the chairman of the Court.
-The directors must check the sworn report and, should well founded reasons exist, they shall revise the appraisal.
-Until such valuations have not been verified, the shares corresponding to contributions in kind are non-transferrable and shall remain deposited in the company.
-Only under specific cases set forth by the Italian Civil Code, contributions of property in kind or receivables may be carried out without such experts’ report.
+According to Italian Civil Code, the company’s shares can also be issued in exchange for contributions in kind (consisting of property in kind or assignment of receivables), to be conferred upon incorporation of the company or upon increase of the corporate capital.
+Such contributions are subject to a specific procedure, since the contributors must submit a sworn report of an expert designated by the chairman of the Court.
+The directors must check the sworn report and, should well founded reasons exist, they must revise the appraisal.
+Until such valuations can be verified, the shares to be issued in connection with contributions in kind are non-transferrable and must remain deposited in the company.
+Only under specific cases set forth by the Italian Civil Code, may contributions of property in kind or receivables be carried out without such experts' report.

-Upon the occurrence of certain cases expressly provided for by law (for instance, in case of capital increase to be executed by means of contributions in kind or with the exclusion of pre-emption rights), shares must be issued with share premium.
+Subject to certain exceptions, (for instance, in case of capital increase to be carried out by means of contributions in kind or with the exclusion of pre-emption rights), shares are issued with share premium.

-Equity contributions can be executed without issuing any shares by means of contributions to capital reserves (i.e., “versamento in conto capitale").
+Equity contributions can be carried out without issuing any shares by means of contributions to capital reserves (i.e. versamento in conto capitale ).

 Any requirements with respect to share cancellation, share repurchase and other capital reductions

-The company cannot purchase its own shares except to the extent of the profits available for distribution and of available reserves, as shown in the last approved annual financial statements.
-Only the fully paid-up shares (and not if merely subscribed) can be purchased.
-Such purchase must be authorized by the Shareholders’ Meeting of the company.
+The company cannot purchase its own shares unless profits are available for distribution and or sufficient reserves are held by the company, as shown in the last approved annual financial statements.
+Only fully paid-up shares (and not those merely subscribed) can be purchased.
+Such purchase must be authorised by the shareholders.

-Should the purchase of shares be executed in breach of the abovementioned limitations, they shall be sold within 1 year from the date of such purchase or, otherwise, cancelled with reduction of the company’s corporate capital as a consequence.
-These limitations do not apply should the purchase of own shares (“azioni proprie”) occur pursuant to a resolution of the Shareholders’ Meeting resolving upon the corporate capital reduction, which is to be executed via redemption/cancellation of shares.
+Should the purchase of such shares occur in breach of the abovementioned limitations, they must be sold within one (1) year from the date of such purchase or cancelled and the company's corporate capital reduced accordingly.
+These limitations do not apply should the purchase of the company's own shares (azioni proprie) occur pursuant to a resolution of the shareholders approving the corporate capital reduction, by way of redemption/cancellation of shares.

-Should the company incur in losses higher than 1/3rd of the corporate capital:
+Should the company incur losses higher than one-third of the corporate capital:

 • postponing any decision on such remedial actions until the end of the following financial year (this frequently occurs when the shareholder is confident that the losses – or a part of them - may be covered within one year).
-Should the losses resulting from the financial statements of the following financial year subject to the approval of the shareholders’ meeting do not diminish below 1/3rd of the corporate capital, the losses shall be covered through a recapitalization.
+Should the losses resulting from the financial statements of the following financial year subject to the approval of the shareholders' meeting not be less than one third of the corporate capital, the losses must be covered through a recapitalisation.

-2. If such loss results in a drop of the share capital below the minimum threshold of EUR 50,000, the directors must convene without delay a Shareholders’ Meeting before an Italian notary public in order to resolve upon (i) the recapitalization or, theoretically, (ii) the transformation of the company in a limited liability company or partnership, or (iii) the dissolution of the company.
+If such loss results in a drop of the share capital below the minimum threshold of EUR 50,000, the directors must convene without delay a Shareholders' Meeting before an Italian notary public in order to resolve upon (i) the recapitalisation or, theoretically, (ii) the transformation of the company into a limited liability company or partnership, or (iii) the dissolution of the company.

 Any requirements with respect to distributions to shareholders?

-They are admissible only to those companies whose balance sheet is subject by law to the legal control of audit companies.
+• They are permissible only for those companies whose balance sheet is subject by law to the legal control of audit companies.

-The amount of payments on account of dividends cannot exceed the amount of profits accrued as at the closing of the previous fiscal year, as reduced by the proportions to be set aside as available reserve and other reserves due pursuant to the law or the articles of association, whichever is lower.
-The directors shall resolve upon the payment on account of dividends based on the accounting prospectus and a report showing that the patrimonial, economic and financial situation of the company permits such payments.
+• The amount of payments on account of dividends cannot exceed the amount of profits accrued as at the closing of the previous fiscal year, as reduced by the proportions to be set aside as available reserve and other reserves due pursuant to the law or the Articles of Association, whichever is lower.
+The directors must resolve upon the payment on account of dividends based on the accounting prospectus and a report showing that the patrimonial, economic, and financial situation of the company permits such payments.

-The opinion on these documents shall be issued by the subject entrusted with the legal control over the accounting.
-Copies of the accounting prospectus, the directors’ report and the opinion of the subject entrusted with the legal control over the accounting shall be kept on deposit at the registered office of the company until the approval of the financial statements of the current fiscal year.
+• The opinion on these documents shall be issued by the person of group entrusted with the legal control over the accounting.
+Copies of the accounting prospectus, the directors' report and the opinion of the person or group entrusted with legal control over the accounting must be kept on deposit at the registered office of the company until the approval of the financial statements of the current fiscal year.
 The shareholders can then examine them.

 Can the owners or shareholders adopt a restrictive or governing agreement among themselves such as a Shareholders Agreement?